Bass-03/aw-watcher-cli/readme.md

 This will start a timer on your current terminal window, to end the activity just interrupt it (ctl + C)

+There is a -p option to start/stop [gnome-pomodoro](http://gnomepomodoro.org/)

 You can also ask for help

 ```